 Email a screen shot of the confirmation screen with your application receipt number to your Advisor.

 - You will receive Form I-797 Notice of Receipt at the mailing address you listed on your OPT application; submit a copy to your Advisor.
 When you receive it, check it for accuracy.
 Contact your Advisor right away if there are any mistakes.
-This is the ONLY time we can request corrections.
-If you do not receive the Notice of Receipt within 3 weeks, contact your Advisor for help.
+This is the ONLY time you can request a corrections.

 - Check your USCIS account periodically for updates.